 Copper is an essential element for plant growth.
-Soils naturally contain copper in some form or other, ranging anywhere from 2-100 parts per million (ppm) and averaging at about 30 ppm.
-Most plants contain about 8-20 ppm.
+Soils naturally contain copper in some form or other, ranging anywhere from 2 to 100 parts per million (ppm) and averaging at about 30 ppm.
+Most plants contain about 8 to 20 ppm.
 Without adequate copper, plants will fail to grow properly.
 Therefore, maintaining fair amounts of copper for the garden is important.

 Copper Deficiency in Plant Growth

 - Peaty and acidic soils are most likely to be deficient in copper.
 Soils that already have high alkaline content (above 7.5), as well as soils that have had pH levels increased, result in lower copper availability.

 Copper levels also drop as the amount of organic matter is increased.
 Organic matter usually hampers the availability of copper by reducing soil mineral fixation and leaching.
 However, once organic matter has sufficiently decomposed, adequate copper can be released into the soil and taken up by plants.

 Inadequate levels of copper can lead to poor growth, delayed flowering, and plant sterility.
 Copper deficiency in plant growth may appear as wilting with leaf tips turning a bluish green color.
 In grain-type plants, the tips may become brown and appear to mimic frost damage.